Holoscope: Open and Lightweight Telescope & Honeypot Platform

 \paragraph{Deploying modules on sensors}

 A key aspect of \sysname{} is the heterogeneity of its sensors.
-Each sensor has its own configuration, e.g., NIC names, IP address range as well as specific policies.
+Each sensor has its own configuration, e.g., network interface card (NIC) names, IP address ranges as well as specific policies.
 To handle this heterogeneity, we employ Helm, a Kubernetes package manager that allows creating parametrised, reusable flexible deployments.
-By using Helm, we define module templates and later customise them with sensor-specific details, thereby applying the Infrastructure-as-Code paradigm to module deployment.
+By using Helm, we define module templates and later customise them with sensor-specific details, thereby extending the Infrastructure-as-Code paradigm also to module deployment.

-\section{Modules offered by \sysname{}}
+\subsection{Modules offered by \sysname{}}

+We now present the set of core applications available in \sysname{}.
+We refer to them as modules, as each operates independently and runs as a self-contained component.